vitormargis/vizualize/README.md

 # vizualize.js
-Simple presentation tool using github repositoris
+Simple presentation tool using github repositoris.
 To start it, just copy `config_example.js` to the `app` folder under the name `config.js` Then `npm install` & `npm start`